James Brady: Awards and honors

 Brady received an honorary degree of Doctor of Laws from McKendree College, Lebanon, Illinois in 1982.
 He and his wife, Sarah were each awarded a doctorate degree of Humane Letters by Drexel University in 1993.

 They received the S. Roger Horchow Award for Greatest Public Service by a Private Citizen in 1994, which is given out annually by the Jefferson Awards Foundation.
-The same year received the Golden Plate Award of the American Academy of Achievement.
+That same year, Brady received the Golden Plate Award of the American Academy of Achievement.
 He received the Presidential Medal of Freedom from President Bill Clinton in 1996, the highest civilian award in the United States.

 The White House press briefing room was renamed the James S. Brady Press Briefing Room in his honor in 2000.

 Personal life

 Brady married Sue Beh in 1960.
-The marriage ended in divorce in 1967.
-He married Sarah Jane Kemp in 1972.
-They joined an Episcopal church.
+The marriage ended in divorce seven years later.
+They had one daughter together.
+He married Sarah Jane Kemp in 1972 and they joined an Episcopal church.
+He had a son from his second marriage, born in 1978.

 Death

-Brady died aged 73 on August 4, 2014, in Alexandria, Virginia.
-Four days later, the medical examiner ruled that his death was a homicide, caused by the gunshot wound that he sustained in 1981.
+Brady died at age 73 on August 4, 2014, in Alexandria, Virginia.
+Four days later, the medical examiner ruled that his death was a homicide, caused by the gunshot wound and consequent brain damage that he sustained in 1981.
 Hinckley did not face any charges for Brady's death because he had been found not guilty by reason of insanity.
 In addition, since Brady's death occurred more than 33 years after the shooting, prosecution of Hinckley was barred under the year and a day law in effect in the District of Columbia at the time of the shooting.

+In a June 2022 interview with CBS, Hinckley expressed remorse for his actions, and apologized to the Reagan and Brady families, as well as Jodie Foster.

 Portrayals in film

 Brady's recovery after the shooting was dramatized in the 1991 HBO film Without Warning: The James Brady Story, with Brady portrayed by Beau Bridges.
 Brady was portrayed by John Connolly in the 2001 Showtime film The Day Reagan Was Shot.
 Michael H. Cole portrayed him in the 2016 television film Killing Reagan.

-Season 1, Episode 4, "In Control" of the television series The Americans takes place on the day of Reagan's assassination attempt, as the main characters try to figure out what is happening.
+In 2013, Season 1, Episode 4, "In Control" of the television series The Americans takes place on the day of Reagan's assassination attempt, as the main characters try to figure out what is happening.
 The episode depicts the media misreporting Brady having died, before issuing the correction that he is still alive.